HugsNdrugz/FlaskDataProcessor2/project_field_log.md

 - Improved error handling and logging
 - Implemented more robust file type detection and processing

+### New Features
+- Created a unique insights page to display interesting data patterns
+- Implemented a separate chat view for better message visualization
+- Added navigation between different views (upload, visualize, unique insights, chat view)

+### Project Structure and Documentation
+- Created a requirements.txt file for easy dependency management
+- Added a comprehensive README.md with setup instructions and project overview
+- Cleaned up unnecessary files and directories
+- Updated project_field_log.md with the latest changes and improvements

 ## 2. Errors Encountered and Resolutions

 ### Database Connection Issues